system76/docs/_articles/switch-from-macos-to-popos.md

   - [Backups (Pop!\_OS)](#iphone-backups-popos)
   - [Files/Photos (Pop!\_OS)](#iphone-files-photos-popos)

-Pop!\_OS offers many convenient and similar workflows and applications to those available in macOS.
-Users will find many things where they expect them to be, as well as few pleasant surprises.
+Pop!\_OS offers corresponding workflows and applications to those available in macOS.
+Users will find UI elements where they expect them to be as well as some additional features.

 #[Navigation](#navigation)